-- Perform a maturity self-assessment survey for selected portfolio companies and related IT security programmes.
+- Perform a maturity self-assessment survey for selected portfolio companies and related IT security programs.

 - Develop profiles of company-specific threats for each company in a portfolio.

-- Analyse survey and threat assessment results and how they compare with the risk appetite of the private equity firm, other portfolio companies and industry data.
+- Analyze survey and threat assessment results and how they compare with the risk appetite of the private equity firm, other portfolio companies and industry data.